eouna/spider/README.md

 #### Step1：configure the config of mysql in directory 'Src/Main/Config/'

-#### Step2：change to root directory exec 'php start.php start ' then satrt the service
+#### Step2：change into root directory and exec 'php start.php start ' then satrt the crwal service

-#### Step3：in the web browser visited IP:81 to set default crawl domain addr otherwise don`t forget run 'npm install && npm run build' to enable this web service
+#### Step3：in the web browser visited IP:81 to set default start crawl domain addr, otherwise don`t forget into directory 'Src/Main/Web/my-app/src' and run 'npm install && npm run build' to enable this web service

 #### Then you`ll see this：